Defensive Publication or Patent? Evaluate!

 Updated on 23.06.2025

-Innovators often face a critical decision: Should I file a patent application or publish defensively?
-While patents are widely known and grant exclusive rights whereas defensive publications are a lesser-known but powerful tool to preserve technical ideas and prevent others from claiming them as their own.
+Innovators often face the question: Should I file a patent application or publish defensively?
+Granted patents confer exclusive rights, whereas defensive publications are an instrument to establish technical ideas as prior art to prevent third parties from patenting the same idea.

 | Aspect | Defensive Publication | Patent Application |